-The DfE guidance "Teaching Online Safety in Schools" (2019) also outlines how schools can ensure their pupils understand how to stay safe and behave online as part of forthcoming and existing curriculum requirements www.gov.uk/government/publications/teaching-online-safety-in-schools.
+The DfE guidance "Teaching Online Safety in Schools" (2023) also outlines how schools can ensure their pupils understand how to stay safe and behave online as part of forthcoming and existing curriculum requirements www.gov.uk/government/publications/teaching-online-safety-in-schools.

-Where children are asked to learn online at home, our school ensures this is done safely by referencing key guidance such as safeguarding in schools colleges and other providers, safeguarding and remote education and advice from the London Grid for Learning.
+Where children are asked to learn online at home, our school ensures this is done safely by referencing key guidance such as Providing remote education: guidance for schools, Safeguarding and remote education and advice from the London Grid for Learning.

-20. Children requiring mental health support
+21. Children requiring mental health support

 Our school recognises that it has an important role to play in supporting the mental health and wellbeing of our students.
-We also recognise that in some cases, mental health problems can be an indicator that a child has suffered, or is at risk of suffering abuse, neglect of exploitation.
+We also recognise that in some cases, mental health problems can be an indicator that a child has suffered, or is at risk of suffering abuse, neglect or exploitation.
 The designated safeguarding lead will regularly liaise with the senior mental health lead where safeguarding concerns are linked to mental health to ensure there is an effective and appropriate response by school.
 Within our school we adopt a whole school approach to mental health and wellbeing, which includes promoting positive mental health, wellbeing and resilience across the whole school community.

-Senior Mental Health Leads are Mary Murphy and Angie Martin
+Senior Mental Health Leads at Holly Lodge are Mary Murphy and Angie Martin

-21. Monitoring attendance
+22. Monitoring attendance

 A child missing from an education setting is a potential indicator of abuse or neglect, including exploitation.
 Local Authority guidance and procedures will be followed for dealing with a child who is missing from education, particularly on repeated occasions or if a child suddenly stops attending.
-The school will follow the pan-Merseyside missing children protocol.
+The school will follow the pan-Merseyside/pan-Cheshire/Greater Manchester or severe missing children protocol.
 For those children and families who have chronic poor attendance or persistent absenteeism, school will consider whether educational neglect is present and whether a referral to children's services is required, or whether the school should seek consent to begin an Early Help Assessment in order to coordinate a multi-agency plan of support for the child and family.
+School will ensure that our response is in line with Working together to improve school attendance DFE 2022.

 Attendance will be closely monitored.
-In line with the school's attendance policy, the attendance of children with known welfare and attendance concerns will be monitored closely, particularly those with chronic poor attendance or persistent absentees, or if a child suddenly stops attending.
+In line with the school's attendance policy, the attendance of children with known welfare and attendance concerns will be monitored closely, particularly those with chronic poor attendance or severe or persistent absentees, or if a child suddenly stops attending.
 Schools should also scrutinise the attendance of off-site provision to ensure children are attending and are safe.
 Similarly, the attendance of children who are vulnerable or with known welfare and safeguarding concerns such as children who have a child protection plan, a child in need, are Children Looked After and/or SEN will be rigorously monitored on a daily and weekly basis.
 The child's social worker will be informed immediately when there are unexplained absences or attendance concerns.